N8WM/lethal-com-mods/README.md

 </div><br/>

+## Disabling or reenabling mods
+If you wish to disable mods to play with someone who does not have them, there is a script to do this.
+- Open the Lethal Company game folder:
+  - `Game settings button` > `Manage` > `Browse local files`
+- Double-click the `toggle_mods.bat` or `toggle_mods` file (the `.bat` extension may or may not be visible on your computer)
+- This will disable your mods if they were previously enabled
+- Double-click the file again to reenable the mods

 ## Updating / Pulling the most recent changes
 If this repository has been updated by someone, you can pull the most recent version pretty easily.
 - Open the Lethal Company game folder: